Azores travel guide

 Non-resident children travelling to Portugal

-Children aged 17 and under travelling to Portugal alone, or accompanied by a person who is not their parent or legal guardian, must either:
+Children aged 17 and under travelling to Portugal alone, or with a person who is not their parent or legal guardian, must either:

-• carry a letter of authorisation to travel from their parent or guardian
+- carry a letter of authorisation to travel from their parent or guardian.
+The parent/guardian’s signature must be certified by a solicitor or notary.

-Teenagers aged 17 and under who travel alone, or with friends of the same age, and who are not being met by a parent or guardian on arrival, may be refused entry if they do not have a letter of authority.
+Teenagers aged 17 and under who travel alone, or with friends of the same age, and who are not being met, may be refused entry if they do not have a letter of authorisation.

 Non-resident children leaving Portugal

-Non-resident children aged 17 and under who leave Portugal alone or in the company of a person who is not their parent or guardian will require a letter of authority if they are returning to a country other than their country of origin.
+Non-resident children aged 17 and under who leave Portugal alone, or with a person who is not their parent or guardian, must have a properly certified letter of authorisation unless they are returning to their country of origin.

 Resident children leaving Portugal

-A child aged 17 and under who is resident in Portugal must carry a notarised letter of authority from their parent or guardian if they’re travelling out of the country alone or in the company of a person who is not their parent or legal guardian.
+A child aged 17 or under who is resident in Portugal must carry a properly certified letter of authorisation if travelling without their parent or legal guardian.
+See more details in the Living in Portugal guide.

 Customs rules